tinchodias/iceberg/Iceberg.package/IceDefinedDependency.class/README.md

-I am a dependency for IceDefinitions that have a non-nil MC defintion.
+I am a dependency for the IceDefinitions that have a MCDefinition.